Kia EV5

-The Kia EV5 is a battery electric compact crossover SUV produced by South Korean manufacturer Kia since 2023.
+The Kia EV5 is a battery electric (D-segment) mid-size crossover SUV produced by South Korean manufacturer Kia since 2023.

+It was first introduced in March 2023 as a concept form, and announced as a production form in August 2023.
 It is the third model in the manufacturer's "EV" battery electric vehicle range after the EV6 and EV9.
-It is also the first battery electric vehicle that will be exported by Kia from China, being produced by joint venture Jiangsu Yueda Kia Motors.
+It is also the first battery electric vehicle that will be exported by Kia from China, being produced by the joint venture Jiangsu Yueda Kia Motors.

+It is the younger sibling to the EV9 due to its similar styling, and as the name suggests, the EV5 features two-row seating and a 5-seater layout.

+It is Kia’s first dedicated electric vehicle to feature the 400-volt architecture.

 Overview

 A concept car previewing the production version was revealed in China on 20 March 2023, at the brand's EV Day event.
 The concept uses sustainable materials throughout the interior, including plant-based materials such as seaweed extract and recycled plastic bottles used on the seat trim, headliner and door and dashboard linings.

 The production version of the EV5 was released in August 2023 at the Chengdu Motor Show.
 The model was designed using Kia's 'Opposites United' design language, also featuring a new version of the brand's trademark 'Digital Tiger Face', incorporating a new lighting signature.

-The EV5 is powered by a lithium iron phosphate (LFP) battery produced by FinDreams, and a 160 kW electric motor with 310 Nm maximum torque.
-For export markets, the EV5 will be equipped with a nickel-manganese-cobalt (NMC) battery with a capacity of up to 82 kWh.
+In the Chinese market, the EV5 is powered by a lithium iron phosphate (LFP) battery produced by FinDreams, and a 160 kW electric motor with 310 Nm maximum torque.
+For the South Korean-made and export markets, the EV5 will be equipped with a nickel-manganese-cobalt (NMC) batteries supplied by CATL with a capacity of up to 82 kWh.